-Shape: The highly cohesive gels offer plastic surgeons and their patients the opportunity to select shaped breast implants.
-This means that the breast implants have a variable width, height, and projection.
-The possible advantage to a shaped device is that it offers plastic surgeons more options in selecting an implant that can fit your individual body shape and size, as well as the quality of your breast tissue.
-Shaped highly cohesive breast implants are especially useful for patients with breast or chest wall asymmetries, or patients with tuberous or constricted base breasts.
-No one breast implant is the right one for all women.
-Some may still prefer the fuller look of a round implant while others may prefer a more proportionate breast augmentation.
+Shape: The newer highly cohesive gel implants offer plastic surgeons and their patients the ability to select shaped breast implants that have a variable width, height, and projection.
+The possible advantage to a shaped device is that it offers more implant options that may fit an individual body shape and size.
+The variable projections available are especially useful for patients with breast or chest wall asymmetries, or patients with tuberous or constricted base breasts.
+While there is not one breast implant is the right for all women, the availability of shaped highly cohesive allows a more customized approach to modern breast implant surgery.

+Are highly cohesive breast implants ideal for all patients?
 There are advantages and disadvantages to all breast implants.
-A careful breast exam and lengthy consultation are necessary to determine the best breast implant for you.
-Additional assessment of your breasts can also be performed with the Vectra 3D simulation.
-This gives women the opportunity to visualize several different breast implant options and creates a better educated patient.
-Dr. Glicksman has over 8 years of experience with highly cohesive gel implants, making her well qualified to help guide you towards the safest, long lasting breast implants for you.
+A careful breast exam and lengthy consultation are necessary to determine which is the best implant for each patient.
+During the consultation an additional assessment of the breasts will be performed using the latest technology from Canfield Imaging: the Vectra 3D simulation.
+This imaging tool gives women the opportunity to visualize several different breast implant options in their own body, and most importantly, helps to create a better-educated patient.
+Dr. Glicksman has been using highly cohesive breast implants since 2004 and round gel implants since1992.
+This makes her well qualified to help guide you towards the safest, long-lasting breast implants possible.